 The upright barbell row (row) is one of those exercises that most visitors to the gym do not pay enough attention to.
 Well, this exercise brings tangible results.
-But the fact of the matter is that the pulling weights up to the winny munoz chin is the best exercise aimed at creating a broad-shouldered silhouette.
+But the fact of the matter is that the pulling weights up to the Winny Munoz chin are the best exercise aimed at creating a broad-shouldered silhouette.
 Unlike traditional presses, here it is possible to purposefully improve the shoulders, which increases their width.

 Even 15-20 years ago, lifting enjoyed well-deserved respect.
 With the development of new equipment, the basic barbell movement exercises moved to the background.
 And modern youth, who purchase gym subscriptions, do not pay attention to powerful basic elements.